yaronGithub/Tripza-AI/DEMO_SCRIPT.md

-# TripCraft Demo Script 🎯
+# Tripza AI Demo Script 🎯

 ## Demo Overview (5-7 minutes)
 **Hook**: "Planning a trip shouldn't take longer than the trip itself."

 ## Opening (30 seconds)
 > "Hi everyone!
-I'm here to show you TripCraft - the trip planning app that turns the overwhelming task of itinerary creation into an intelligent, personalized experience.
+I'm here to show you Tripza AI - the smart travel planning app that turns the overwhelming task of itinerary creation into an intelligent, personalized experience.
 Instead of spending hours researching and organizing, our users get optimized daily plans in minutes."

 ## Problem Statement (30 seconds)
 > "We've all been there - you want to visit a new city, but planning feels like a full-time job.
 You're juggling multiple websites, trying to figure out which attractions to visit, how to group them efficiently, and creating a logical route.
 Most people either over-plan and stress, or under-plan and miss out."